 There are several avenues for future work.
 Our main focus in this paper has been to reduce rasterization costs.
 We would like to explore methods to reduce the vertex processing cost of shadow volumes which remains fairly high.
 Adaptive approaches using slice coverage information from one frame might be used to compute a better set of slicing planes for the next, i.e. use temporal coherence for discrete shadow clamping.
 We could also improve the continuous clamping by computing better depth bounds with more sophisticated overlap tests.
-Finally we would like to extend these ideas to improve the performance of soft shadow generation algorithms.
+Finally we would like to extend these ideas to improve the performance of soft shadow generation algorithms, such as the work of [AAM03] which utilizes a variation on shadow volumes to identify penumbra regions.